 The age-old debate of where to file that multiple-subject email is no longer needed.
 The days of diving into the rabbit hole of folders inside folders inside folders are no more.
-The time of folders has come and gone, replaced by a far more efficient organizational tool.
+So how is creating a folder in Gmail easier to organize?
+Well the time of folders has come and gone, replaced by a far more efficient organizational tool.
 With Gmail, Labels are the way to go for managing your inbox.

 The old ways of keeping your mailbox clean involved creating large amounts of folders.
 Perhaps each top level folder was a year, the next level was the client name, the next level down was the project, inside that project were different tasks or milestones that you would file an email under to be able to retrieve it later if the need arose.